janishutz/SimpleMediaUpscalerLite/README.md

 - Set your own scaling multiplier
 - You may upscale Images (currently .png, .jpg and .jpeg) or Videos (currently .mp4 and .mkv)
 - Choose from one of many different upscaling algorithms.
-- Add plugins to add even more upscaling engines to it
+- Add plugins to add even more upscaling engines to it (will now have to be written in JS, see wiki for more info)

 ## Engines
 - AMD Fidelity FX Super Resolution